Transcript: Episode 9: Fairytale and Folklore Stories

 Aly: Zee-o stands up a little straighter.

-Austin (as Cassidy): And we want the pot, because it's advertising for you and we're working for it.
+Sydney (as Cassidy): And we want the pot, because it's advertising for you and we're working for it.

 Drew (as shopkeep): Yeah, I said, I will give you a pot if you can do this in an hour and a half.
 That's part of the deal and you have to give me the squares for the rest of your stuff.

-Austin: Cassidy just digs into her pocket, keeps it behind the jacket and pulls out the squares as these things are probably either priced on the thing or
+Sydney: Cassidy just digs into her pocket, keeps it behind the jacket and pulls out the squares as these things are probably either priced on the thing or

 Drew: I imagine so.

-Austin: Here's a stack of like two big ones and five small ones.
+Sydney: Here's a stack of like two big ones and five small ones.
 And Cassidy had eyeballed it.
 And it's it's like 5% under what the market value would be.
 But she's banking on the fact that they're going to totally revolutionize this guy's shop that he's not gonna say anything about that little piece because he doesn't think they can do it.

 Nick: And one thing you notice Cassidy as you dig this amount of money out and you make your play is that this is the last of your squares.
 While you do still have some discretionary funds in the pot, this is the last of your squares.
 And so if you're going to be in this area for longer, you're going to need to find a paying job.